clawpack/doc/doc/setrun_geoclaw.rst

        1,2 or 3 depending on the format of the file (see :ref:`topo`).

-     *minlevel* : integer

-       the minimum refinement level that should be enforced in the region covered by this grid (for times between *t1* and *t2*).

-     *maxlevel* : integer

-       the maximum refinement level that should be allowed in the region covered by this grid (for times between *t1* and *t2*).

-     *t1, t2* : floats

-       the time interval over which refinement should be controlled.

      *fname* : string

        the name of the topo file.

+    **Note:** Starting in v5.8.0 implicitly specifying a flag region for AMR is no longer supported in the specification of a topo file.
-    For more about controlling AMR in various regions, see :ref:`regions`.
+    For more about controlling AMR in various regions, see :ref:`flagregions`.

 .. attribute:: rundata.dtopo_data.dtopofiles : list of lists